 These do everything already mentioned but with more accuracy.
 Certain watches are also tailored toward specific sports such as swimming or hiking.
 For example, some advanced fitness trackers use built-in GPs and a barometric altimeter to measure distance and elevation whilst hiking.
 Cheaper fitness trackers can only achieve if they tap into your phone’s GPS.

 Before making your choice, you should consider what health data you are interested in measuring.
 Do you want to track one sport with absolute precision?
 Or are you quite happy to receive reasonably accurate data on a range of daily activities?
 Do you want to track your sleep quality and stress levels throughout the day?
 Or, are you simply interested in counting the steps you’ve walked and the calories you’ve burned?

 Whatever your priorities are, here are 5 of the best fitness trackers to consider (1 basic, 1 mid-range and 3 advanced)!

-- Incredible battery life (18 months)
+- Over 24 hours battery life

 - This watch tracks heart rate data as well as movements, so it can provide more sophisticated cardio and sleep data than the Withings model.

 - The watch is waterproof up to 50m so can be used for swimming